Top 10 Greatest Musicians of All Time

 Some say Slash doesn't exist.
 He's like Santa, too good to be true.

-Brian Wilson Brian Douglas Wilson is an American musician, singer, songwriter, and record producer best known for being the multi-tasking leader and co-founder of the Beach Boys.
+Brian Wilson Brian Douglas Wilson (1942-2025) was an American musician, singer, songwriter, and record producer best known for being the multi-tasking leader and co-founder of the Beach Boys.

 This is the man who played and performed music through his mind and hallucinations.
 He translated this music into an album that is not only influential but one of the best albums ever created.
 The Beach Boys are underrated in the public eye, but Brian Wilson, in particular, deserves more recognition.
 He is a musical mastermind.